 Macau often lives in the shadow of nearby territories.
 Almost anyone would consider starting a business in Hong Kong or mainland China before investing in Macau.

 However, this former Portuguese colony has some strong points that even its larger neighbors cannot claim.

-Nowadays, Macau’s gaming sector brings in over 7 times Las Vegas’ revenue – a truly amazing figure.
+Macau’s gaming sector now brings in over 7 times Las Vegas’ revenue – a truly amazing figure.

 This rapid growth naturally helped its economy thrive over the past decade.
-Macau’s GDP rose by more than 20% in both 2010 and 2011 which made it the world’s fastest growing market at that time.
+Macau’s GDP rose by more than 20% in both 2010 and 2011, which made it the world’s fastest-growing market then.

 Macau’s reliance on its gambling and tourism industries means Macau’s growth isn’t stable or consistent though.

-Our question today is: why should you invest in Macau?
+Our question today is: Why should you invest in Macau?
 After all, Macau doesn’t have an equity market.
-Nor are there anywhere near the amount of business opportunities as in Hong Kong.
+Nor are there anywhere near the number of business opportunities in Hong Kong.

 The territory’s population of barely 600,000 is under 10% of its more dynamic neighbor.
 Would you rather start a business in a place with a few hundred thousand people… or several million like cities right across the border from Macau?

 With all that said, there are some reasons why you might want to consider investing in Macau – especially its real estate market.